SERVICE DOGS FREQUENTLY ASKED QUESTIONS

 There is no charge for the service dog as described above.
 There are six steps in the application process:

-• Step three: Full application.
+- Step three: Full application.
 Once the telephone interview is complete and no issues identified that might interfere with a successful service dog placement, you will receive a full application to complete.
-Once the completed paperwork is received by the SMSD Application Team, your approval or declination for the next step will be done within a six-week period.
+Once the completed paperwork is received by the SMSD Application Team and a background check is completed, your approval or declination for the next step will be done within a six-week period.
 All applicants that SMSD cannot serve are referred to the ADI organization member list.

-• Step four: Home visit and Meet and Greet.
+- Step four: Home visit and Meet and Greet.
 If you are approved, a home visit will be scheduled either in person or via virtual methods.
-Timing of this visit varies due to the activities of SMSD and the personal schedule of the Veteran and his/her family.
+Timing of this visit varies due to the activities of SMSD and the schedule of the client and his/her family.
 This can take up to six weeks or longer.
 In addition, SMSD requires applicants to travel to the SMSD Veteran/Canine Training facility for a “meet and greet” with a potential canine match.
-Matching a veteran to the right dog is extremely important and can take a while but SMSD prefers to conduct training camps as soon as we feel the matched dog is ready.

 SMSD reserves the right to decline any application at any time during the application and placement process.